 Figure 5.
 Average duration of session by week for the winter (January-April) and fall (September-December) 2000 semesters.

-The following tables summarise the main points identified from the data analysis of students’ responses to the questionnaires.
+The following tables summarise the main points identified from the data analysis of students responses to the questionnaires.
 It is important to note that in all cases, the students were asked open-ended questions, and the category labels were created when analysing the data.
 The questionnaires were identical for all courses: the beginning and end of term questionnaires were signed by the evaluation researcher while the midterm questionnaire was signed by the professor teaching those two courses.

 The first topic addressed was to determine whether students had accurate expectations of what MC13 was and could offer them as learners.
 Students were asked for a description of what the Intelligent Classroom was, and asked to comment on how they thought the environment would affect their learning experience.
 The descriptive results were classified as semi/accurate vs. mis/uninformed, and their expectations were grouped as to positive/euphoric, neutral, or negative/cynical.
 Table 2 shows the results: the majority of students had a fairly accurate perception of what to expect from the facilities in MC13 and were positive about its potential impact on their student experience.
 The potential of accessing the recordings for reviewing content was explicitly mentioned by 28 of the 84 students responding, and they were distributed fairly evenly across three of the four classes (HCI, AI, and ICE-II).

 Have you heard of the "Intelligent Classroom"?
-What is it?
+What is it? |

-Semi/Accurate: 73
+Semi/Accurate: 73 |

-Mis/Uninformed: 11
+Mis/Uninformed: 11 |

-How do you think it will change your experience as a student?
+How do you think it will change your experience as a student? |

-Positive/Euphoric: 105
+Positive/Euphoric: 105 |

-Neutral: 11
+Neutral: 11 |

-Negative/Cynical: 27
+Negative/Cynical: 27 |

 Table 2: Beginning of term Student questionnaire.
 Responses received from 84 of 198 students registered in the four courses.

 The midterm questionnaire, administered only to students in HCI and AI, focused on very specific questions that the professor was interested in receiving feedback on.
 Many of these were related to course issues, but a few focussed explicitly on MC13 issues (see Table 3).
-The quality of the professor’s handwriting itself was an issue; this is probably unrelated to the specific technology as it would have been a problem with any kind of presentation medium that used handwritten annotations.
+The quality of the professors handwriting itself was an issue; this is probably unrelated to the specific technology as it would have been a problem with any kind of presentation medium that used handwritten annotations.
 Only about half of the students reported accessing the recordings; this is consistent with the data from the usage logs (data source 1).
 It is interesting to note that the same number of students reported taking fewer notes as those who reported accessing the recordings, suggesting that those who took fewer notes may have used the recordings to supplement their own notes for review.
 Note-taking is an interesting issue: students who reported taking fewer notes saw this as liberating, allowing them to concentrate more on the content itself.
 The use of pen colours in presenting material and annotating the slides was reported to be helpful, a strategy that could also be used in non-technologically enhanced classroom environments.

-1) How do you rate the legibility of the instructor’s handwriting on:
+1) How do you rate the legibility of the instructors handwriting on: - the digital tablet |

 OK: 20